Using Electrical Cardioversion for Atrial Fibrillation

-For patients in persistent or permanent atrial fibrillation, electrical cardioversion may be done early in the process to stop the afib and put the heart back into sinus rhythm.
+For patients in persistent atrial fibrillation, electrical cardioversion may be done early in the process to stop the afib and put the heart back into normal sinus rhythm.
 For other afib patients, electrical cardioversion may not be tried until later, when medication has stopped working.
-Electrical cardioversion has a low success rate, and may require multiple tries.
-It also doesn't cure afib.
+While electrical cardioversion may be effective at converting the heart back into normal sinus rhythm, it has a low success rate in keeping it there, and thus may require multiple tries.
+It also doesn’t cure afib.

 What to Expect From Electrical Cardioversion

 What should you expect if you are going to have an electrical cardioversion?
-First, to avoid having blood clots break free during this procedure, you may take anticoagulants (warfarin or Coumadin®) for one to two months before the procedure to eliminate your risk of blood clots.
-If you can't take anticoagulants, you may have a transesophogeal echocardiogram (TEE) in which you swallow a narrow tube with a camera that makes ultrasound images of the heart to ensure that your heart doesn't contain any blood clots.
+First, to avoid having blood clots break free during this procedure, you may take anticoagulants for a few weeks before the procedure to eliminate your risk of blood clots.
+If you can’t take anticoagulants, you may have a transesophogeal echocardiogram (TEE) in which you swallow a narrow tube with a camera that makes ultrasound images of the heart to ensure that your heart doesn’t contain any blood clots.

 Mostly likely your doctor will tell you not to have anything by mouth after midnight the night before the procedure.